Seattle, WashingtonSeattle, Washington anaheimer

 Outside of Downtown

 The fun and discovery are not limited to the popular downtown.
-A few miles in any direction you can find places like parks with Seattle views, aviation museums, Sounds, Lakes, and Islands.
+A few miles in any direction, you can find places like parks with Seattle views, aviation museums, Sounds, Lakes, and Islands.

 From Kerry Park, you can see a great view of downtown, the Space Needle, and Mt Rainier.
 The park is just a small strip of green overlooking the bay but is very popular because of the view and the abstract art.
-The view is especially amazing at dusk or nighttime.
+The view is especially spectacular at dusk or nighttime.

 Future of Flight Aviation Center & Boeing Tour